oneminch/Notes/Accessibility.md

 - It's helpful to think of ARIA as a way of controlling the rendering of non-visual experience for screen reader users.
     - Bad ARIA can damage such experiences.
+- It's used to make non-accessible controls accessible.
 - The spec has 3 main features:
     - **Roles** define what an element is or does.
         - By default, many semantic elements have a role, but it can be replicated using `role`.